mehabhishekdamle/Hello-world/README.md

 # Hello-world
-This is hallow world program written in C language
+This is hello world program written in C language